CodyTolene/tiny-tv-2-batch-conversion-tool/README.md

 ## Wrapping Up <a name="wrapping-up"></a>

 Thank you to Tiny Circuits for the [TinyTV® 2](https://tinycircuits.com/products/tinytv-2), it's a fun device!

-If you have any questions, please let me know by [opening an issue here][url-new-issue].
+**Note:** This tool is a rapid prototype built with assistance from an AI pair-programming tool to speed up development.
+The goals of this project are primarily:

+- To create a useful tool for TinyTV® 2 users.
+- To learn how to build quick Windows desktop applications with Python and Tkinter.
+- To be able to create more ffmpeg-based wrapper tools in the future for other devices.
+- To effectively put together linting and formatting tools for Python projects.
+- To learn how to package and build standalone Windows executables with PyInstaller.

+If you find this tool useful, please consider supporting my work.
+Your support helps me continue developing and maintaining this project.
+If you have any questions, suggestions, or issues, please feel free to reach out or open an issue on the [GitHub repository][url-new-issue].

 | Type                                                                      | Info                                                           |
 | :------------------------------------------------------------------------ | :------------------------------------------------------------- |